Motion To Censure Adam Schiff Gains Steam Among House Republicans

 A motion to censure House Intelligence Committee Chairman Adam Schiff, a Democrat from California, is gaining steam among Republican lawmakers in the House of Representatives, reports Fox News.

-One hundred and twenty five GOP lawmakers is now co-sponsoring the resolution introduced last month by Arizona Republican Andy Biggs, including top Republicans such as House Minority Leader Kevin McCarthy, House Republican Conference Chair Liz Cheney, and House Minority Whip Steve Scalise.
+One hundred and twenty-five GOP lawmakers are now co-sponsoring the resolution introduced last month by Arizona Republican Andy Biggs, including top Republicans such as House Minority Leader Kevin McCarthy, House Republican Conference Chair Liz Cheney, and House Minority Whip Steve Scalise.

 Although the Democratic Party has control over the lower chamber, the GOP could still force a vote.